tetris245/tetris245/README.md

 * Improved the pose2 command:
   - No effect/message when no real change of standard pose
+* Added hovering text for export/import buttons in wardrobe
 * Fixed a bug in the wardrobe export/import functions